alexwashburn1/stanford-sleep-and-AD-research/README.md

 1) LIDS_analysis_new.py - a script that contains ALL of the methods for LIDS analysis.
 Notably, performs analysis on single files, multiple files, a mean of all files, a normalized mean of all files, and binned normalized means of all files (as outlined in Winnebeck et al. 2018)

 ### Day to Day Objective vs. Subjective Analysis
-1) day_to_day_modeling.py - matches the objective and subjective sleep metrics for each unique subject and date, for analysis in R. There is lots of file manipulation to ultimately achieve the goal of a single csv file with both objective and subjective sleep metrics, for multiple days/nights, for each unique subject
+1) day_to_day_modeling.py - matches the objective and subjective sleep metrics for each unique subject and date, for analysis in R. There is lots of file manipulation to ultimately achieve the goal of a single csv file with both objective and subjective sleep metrics, for multiple days/nights, for each unique subject. *this file requires setting a personal virtual environment / filepath to the directory where all of the files are stored.*

 ### Others:
 The rest of the files are either to get aquainted with pyActigraphy, for visualizations, or works in progress.